-Dentists had completed sepsis awareness training and shared learning with staff.
+Staff had completed sepsis awareness training.
 Sepsis prompts for staff and patient information posters were displayed throughout the practice.
-This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.
+This helped ensure staff made triage appointments effectively to manage patients who presented with a dental infection and where necessary referred patients for specialist care.

-Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
+Staff knew how to respond to a medical emergency.
+We were unable to access all training records during the inspection.
+Following the inspection, the provider submitted evidence that showed that the majority of staff and had completed training in emergency resuscitation and basic life support every year.

 Emergency equipment and medicines were not available as described in recognised guidance.
-Clear face masks and self-inflating bag and pocket mask and connecting port were not present.
+Clear face masks, size 1-4 for self-inflating bag and pocket mask and connecting port were not present.
 We found staff did not keep records to make sure these were available, within their expiry date, and in working order.
-Following our inspection, the provider submitted evidence that the missing equipment had been ordered for the practice.
+Following our inspection, the provider submitted evidence that the missing equipment and medicine had been ordered for the practice.

-A dental nurse worked with the dentists and the dental hygienists when they treated patients in line with General Dental Council Standards for the Dental Team.
+A dental nurse worked with the dentist when they treated patients in line with General Dental Council Standards for the Dental Team.